-The JCA horticulture class of Banagher College Coláiste na Sionna have progressed to Stage Two of the One Good Idea competition.
-It’s now time to launch our campaign.
+The JCA horticulture class of Banagher College Coláiste na Sionna have previously worked on a new S.O.S campaign.
 When people are buying fresh fruit and vegetables we want them to – STOP!
 THINK S.O.S.

 S stands for sow, could I have grown this item at home?